MakinaHQ/docs/docs/concepts/Caliber/makina-vm.md

 Instructions are categorized into four types, each serving a distinct operational role:

-- **Accounting**: Computes the current size of a position and updates it in the Caliber’s storage.
+- **Accounting**: Computes the current size of a position and updates it in the Caliber's storage.
 - **Management**: Modifies the size of a position.
 Always paired with an Accounting instruction to reflect the changes introduced.
 - **Harvesting**: Collects rewards from external protocols and transfers them to the Caliber.
 - **Flashloan-Management**: Modifies the size of a position in the context of a flash loan, as part of an outer Management instruction.
 A Flashloan-Management instruction is always associated with a Management instruction and can only be executed in its scope.